maybeanerd/resume-pandoc/sebastian-di-luzio.md

 # Summary

-I'm a Senior Software Engineer focused on full stack web development all around TypeScript.
+I am a Senior Software Engineer focused on full stack web development all around TypeScript.

 I like focusing on developer experience and shared solutions to enable other developers, leveraging shared libraries, systems like CI/CD or creating first party tooling within the company.